Caching

 • -c, --cache-dir: Cache directory (default: $IVPM_CACHE)

-• -d, --days: Remove entries older than this many days (default: 7)
+• -d, --days: Remove entries unused (last-linked, see above) for more than this many days (default: 7)

 See Also